cellannotation/cas-tools/docs/cli.md

 ```

 ### **Command-line Arguments:**
-- `--json`      : Path to the CAS JSON schema file.
+- `--json`      : **Optional** path to the CAS JSON schema file.
+  - *If not provided*, the CAS JSON is expected to be embedded in the AnnData file’s `uns` section.
-- `--anndata`   : Path to the AnnData file.
-If not provided, AnnData will be downloaded using the matrix file ID from CAS JSON.
+- `--anndata`   : **Optional** path to the AnnData file.
+  - *If not provided*, the AnnData file will be downloaded using the matrix file ID from the CAS JSON.
 - `--output`    : Optional output AnnData file name.
-If provided, a new AnnData file with CAS exported to CAP format will be created.
-    Otherwise, the input AnnData file will be updated in place.
+  - If provided, a new AnnData file with CAS exported to CAP format will be created; otherwise, the input AnnData file will be updated in place.
 - `--fill-na`   : Optional boolean flag indicating whether to fill missing values in the `obs` field with `pd.NA`.
   - If provided, missing values will be replaced with `pd.NA`.
   - If not provided, missing values will remain as empty strings.

+**Note:** At least one of `--json` or `--anndata` must be supplied.
+Additionally, if the CAS JSON is not provided via `--json` and the AnnData file does not contain the CAS JSON in its `uns` section, the operation will fail with an error indicating that the CAS JSON is missing.

 Please check the [related notebook](../notebooks/test_export2cap.ipynb) to evaluate the output data format.